jeremytammik/tbc/a/2014_rbp_shapely.md

 ####<a name="5"></a> Internet Artifacts

-Finally, let's close with an entertaining look back into time through a collection of [internet artifacts](https://neal.fun/internet-artifacts/) by Neal.fun.
+Finally, let's close with an entertaining look back in time through a collection of [internet artifacts](https://neal.fun/internet-artifacts/) by Neal.fun.